-Pat Wray is a fulltime freelance writer and book author living in Corvallis, Oregon with his wife, Debbie, and three hunting dogs.
+Pat Wray is a fulltime freelance writer and book author living in Corvallis, Oregon with his wife, Debbie.

 After graduating from Virginia Tech in 1970 with a Bachelor's Degree in Psychology, Pat cleverly avoided the draft by enlisting in the Marine Corps.
 While on active duty, Pat became a helicopter pilot and flew UH-1 Hueys in California, Southeast Asia and North Carolina.